Odhynn/Naerk/content/Characters/Lady of Pain.md

 Vampire and demon allies

 > [!quote]
-> Don't give me a reason to exercise violence
+> Don't give me a reason to exercise violence...